 Yes, this is what it sounds like.
 Sand dunes in the middle of Ottawa?!
 Also surrounded by a pine forest?
 If you’re looking for unique, this might be your spot.
 My one caution about this location is that you’ll need a skilled photographer so you don’t get any of the signs in the back of your photos.
 As you can see in this in iPhone pano, the dunes are mostly blocked off for rehabilitation, but if you are on the edge of the path and in other certain spots, you can avoid the signs (or edit them out after) so they’re not in the background of your images.
 Like I mentioned before, this spot is surrounded by gorgeous pine forests that would bring more variety into your gallery as well.

-Like I said before, I’m a dreamer, thinking of ideas is what I do.
+Like I said before, I’m a dreamer, thinking of ideas is one of my favourite things to do as a Toronto and Ottawa couples photographer.
 So shoot me an email and ask about how we can customize an engagement (or couples or anniversary) shoot to your relationship.